 |Medicare||Three months before your 65th birthday||Local Social Security office, or on the SSA website||If you wait, you may wind up paying more for Medicare Part B (medical insurance) and Part D (prescription drug insurance) coverage.|

 For most people, Social Security is just one part of a complete retirement plan.
 That's why it's a good idea to review your total retirement income situation with your Ameriprise financial advisor.
-Your financial advisor can help you build step-by-step toward a confident retirement.
+Step-by-step, your financial advisor can help you build a confident retirement.

 1 Earnings include salaries, bonuses, and commissions, but not pensions, annuities, and investment income, which do not affect your Social Security benefit.